Driving In Greece – Driving Laws And Road Rules 2025

 A cow on the street in Greece

-When driving in rural areas, you may come across cows, goats, sheep, donkeys, chicken and even snakes.
+When driving in rural areas, you may come across cows, goats, sheep, donkeys, chicken, snakes, lizards, turtles, and foxes.
+These are all animals we’ve come across while driving on the islands.
 You are also likely to meet some stray Greek cats and dogs.
-It’s best to drive slowly, and enjoy the trip.

-On many mountain roads, there may be a blind spot.
+On many mountain roads, there are often blind spots due to the very tight turns.
 It’s a good idea to beep your car horn softly, as a warning to any oncoming traffic.

 Driving in Athens and other Greek cities

-Apart from cars, vans, buses and trolleys, there are a number of two-wheeled vehicles such as motorbikes, motorcycles, vespas and mopeds.
-The latter often go in between car lanes, without any notice.
+Apart from cars, vans, buses and trolleys, there are a number of two-wheeled vehicles such as motorbikes, motorcycles, scooters, vespas and mopeds.
+All of these often go in between car lanes, without any notice.

 In an attempt to reduce congestion, Athens has a system where car access is restricted in certain areas, known as daktylios.
 This is based on whether the car’s Greek license plates end in an odd or even number.
 Fortunately, rental cars are excluded from this system.